 Roadside locations are typically within 1 to 5 metres of the kerbside, but may extend up to 15 metres depending upon the road configuration and traffic flow.

-The table is expected to be updated from time to time, so has been removed from LAQM.TG(16) to enable these amends to take place.
+The table is expected to be updated from time to time and therefore is not provided within LAQM.TG(22) to enable these amends to take place.

 For further support, or to request a PDF copy of the table, please contact the LAQM Helpdesk.